Architecture of the medieval cathedrals of England: Towers

 An important feature of English cathedrals, uncommon elsewhere except in Normandy, is the large and often elaborate square central tower over the crossing.
 The larger of these towers range from 55 metres at Wells to 271 feet at Lincoln.
 The central tower may exist as a single feature as at Salisbury, Gloucester, Worcester, Norwich and Chichester or in combination with paired towers at the west front as at York, Lincoln, Canterbury, Durham and Wells.
 Among the cathedrals that have three towers, the central tower is usually the tallest.
 At Southwell the two western towers are capped by pyramidal spires sheathed in lead.

 Tall Gothic central spires remain at Salisbury and Norwich, that at Chichester having been rebuilt in the 19th century after its collapse.
 The spire of Salisbury at 404 ft is the tallest in Britain.
-It is also the tallest 14th-century spire, the tallest ashlar masonry spire (in contrast to the openwork spires of Germany and France), and tallest spire in the world that remains from the Medieval period that has not been entirely rebuilt.
+It is also the tallest 14th-century spire and the tallest ashlar masonry spire (in contrast to the openwork spires of Germany and France).
 However, it was greatly surpassed in height by the spires of Lincoln and Old St. Paul's.
-At Lincoln, between the early 14th century and 1548, the central tower was surmounted by the tallest spire in the world at about 557 feet but this fell in a storm.
-Lichfield Cathedral, uniquely in England, has three medieval masonry spires.
+At Lincoln, between the early 14th century and 1548, the central tower was surmounted by the tallest spire in the world at about 557 feet but this fell in a storm in 1547.
+At Lichfield Cathedral, uniquely among English cathedrals, three medieval masonry spires have all survived.

 Although single western towers are common in English parish churches, only one medieval cathedral, Ely, retains a centrally placed western tower, and in that case, it was framed by two lower lateral towers, one of which has since fallen down.
 Ely, alone among England's cathedrals, has a central feature over the crossing that somewhat resembles the polygonal vaulted lantern towers of Spain.
 This elaborate lantern-like structure known as "The Octagon" spans both the nave and aisles, and is thus said to have inspired Christopher Wren's design for the dome of St. Paul's Cathedral.
 Its upper parts are supported by hidden wooden hammer-beams, an architectural device unique to English Gothic.